 - (a) A child under two years of age. - (b) A person who has one or more medical conditions or disabilities that prevent wearing a face covering, including anyone who has trouble breathing or is unconscious, incapacitated, or otherwise unable to remove a face covering without assistance.
-A person asserting this exception for medical conditions or disabilities is not required to carry or produce documentation verifying the health condition to a business or law enforcement. - (c) An individual who is obtaining a service involving the nose or face for which temporary removal of the face covering is necessary to perform the service. - (d) Public safety, police, fire, and other life safety and health care personnel whose personal protective equipment requirements are governed by their respective agencies and employers. - (e) A person in a government building owned or controlled by the federal, state, or Escambia County governmental entity or agency, the Escambia County School Board, or a County constitutional officers.
-If the governmental entity or agency occupies only part of a building, this Emergency Ordinance does not apply to that portion of the building. - (f) A person exercising while observing at least six feet of distancing from other persons.
+A person asserting this exception for medical conditions or disabilities is not required to carry or produce documentation verifying the health condition to a business or law enforcement. - (c) A person who is communicating with an individual who is hearing impaired who needs to see the mouth of the person speaking to facilitate communication. - (e)(d) An individual who is obtaining a service involving the nose or face for which temporary removal of the face covering is necessary to perform the service. - Public safety, police, fire, and other life safety and health care personnel whose personal protective equipment requirements are governed by their respective agencies and employers. - (e)(f) A person in a government building owned or controlled by the federal, state, or Escambia County governmental entity or agency, the Escambia County School Board, or a County constitutional officers.
+If the governmental entity or agency occupies only part of a building, this Emergency Ordinance does not apply to that portion of the building.

-- (g) Persons while eating or drinking.
-It is the intent of this provision that a face covering be worn while traversing a business for ingress and egress, to use the restroom facilities, and while standing when persons are unable to maintain at least six feet of distancing. - (h) Business owners, managers, and employees who are in an area of a business that is not open to customers, patrons, or the public, provided that six feet of distance exists between persons.
-This exception does not apply to employees who are present in the kitchen or other food and beverage preparation area of a business - those persons must wear face coverings. - (i) An individual in a lodging establishment who is inside of the lodging unit, including, but not limited to, a hotel room, motel room, vacation rental unit, timeshare unit, or similar unit. - (j) Children in a business operating as a daycare or children's camp so long as the business is following CDC and Escambia County Department of Health guidelines for those activities.
+- (f)(g) A person exercising while observing at least six feet of distancing from other persons. - Persons while eating or drinking.
+It is the intent of this provision that a face covering be worn while traversing a business for ingress and egress, to use the restroom facilities, and while standing when persons are unable to maintain at least six feet of distancing. - (h)(i) Business owners, managers, and employees who are in an area of a business that is not open to customers, patrons, or the public, provided that six feet of distance exists between persons.
+This exception does not apply to employees who are present in the kitchen or other food and beverage preparation area of a business those persons must wear face coverings. - (i)(j) An individual in a lodging establishment who is inside of the lodging unit, including, but not limited to, a hotel room, motel room, vacation rental unit, timeshare unit, or similar unit. - (j)(k) Children in a business operating as a daycare or children's camp so long as the business is following CDC and Escambia County Department of Health guidelines for those activities.